crimeminister/clj-autoremote/README.md

 * *messages* containing an arbitrary text payload
 * *notifications* that display in the Android notification tray

-Using this library you can send messages and notifications ke from your Clojure programs instead.
+Using this library you can send messages and notifications from your Clojure programs instead.

 ## Usage